superzanti/Jackalope_TLE_SIM/README.md

  - [ ] HUD to show the line of horizon for the satellite
  - [ ] Tail for the satellite to show where it's been
  - [ ] Create a standard for all variable and function names (I know I'm sorry)
+ - [ ] Tab to next GUI element
+ - [ ] Be able to type in negative numbers
  - [ ] etc.